 Full municipal water and sanitary services is the preferred method of servicing new development in Settlement Area communities.
-The Settlement Area of Talbotville is the Township's only existing fully serviced settlement area and accordingly the majority of future growth and development is expected to occur in Talbotville.
-The three other Settlement Areas of Shedden, Fingal and North Port Stanley are serviced by the municipal water supply systems and individual on-site sewage systems.
+The Settlement Area of Talbotville is the Township's only existing fully serviced settlement area for a portion of the settlement area; Full municipal services are planned for

+Shedden and Fingal Settlement Areas and accordingly, the majority of future growth and development is expected to occur in Talbotville, Shedden and Fingal when full services are available.
+North Port Stanley is serviced by the municipal water supply systems and individual on-site sewage systems.
 Similarly, all of the Hamlet Areas have access to municipal water supply systems and individual site servicing.
 The partially serviced Settlement Areas and Hamlets are expected to see modest growth over the time horizon of this plan.
 The policies of this section provide direction for how development can occur on partial services.
 The Township will integrate when possible the planning of stormwater, sewage and water services for optimization, feasibility and financial viability of systems and to prepare for the impacts of a changing climate.